GamesCreed

 Though, to be honest, if you’re not in the mood for something downbeat, then this might not actually be the right game for you.
 Grand Mountain Adventure: Wonderlands has a lot of phrases that I would like to use to describe it, but ‘fast paced’ is certainly not one of them.
 Even on the later slaloms and various challenges that the game threw my way, I never felt like I was doing anything very quickly, even if there was a time limit I was aiming for.

 No, Grand Mountain Adventure: Wonderlands didn’t feel fast.
 I would rather describe it as ‘methodical’, but in an engaging way.
-The environments were very peaceful and incredibly lovely to look at, and when paired with the laid back sound design and music, I felt it easy to simply lean back in my chair and focus on figuring out how to complete my current trial.
+The environments were very peaceful and incredibly lovely to look at, and when paired with the laid-back sound design and music, I felt it easy to simply lean back in my chair and focus on figuring out how to complete my current trial.
 Much of my time on the game was spent figuring out how to properly streamline my trips down the portion of the mountain I was currently on.

 View post on imgur.com

-The only real gripe I have about Grand Mountain Adventure: Wonderlands is a bit small and nit picky, but is still a gripe nonetheless.
+The only real gripe I have about Grand Mountain Adventure: Wonderlands is a bit small and nitpicky, but is still a gripe nonetheless.
 What you see upon starting the game is more or less exactly what you get, quite literally.
 There is little customization available to the player, with your main form of that sort of thing being the choice between whether you prefer skis or snowboards.
 As far as I found, there was no mechanical difference in place for the two of them, meaning the choice is purely aesthetic.

-I personally think that Grand Mountain Adventure: Wonderlands could have done with a just a touch of customization as well.
+I think that Grand Mountain Adventure: Wonderlands could have done with just a touch of customization as well.
 Your character is not very big, of course, but sometimes a change to the small splash of color you control is all you need to brighten up your experience that little bit more that you need.
 Again, this is far from game ruining, but in a game this simple, why not have a little aesthetic fun?

 But, again, those are nitpicks.
-Grand Mountain Adventure: Wonderlands is a simple, but fulfilling game, good if you need some relaxing fun in the snow if you can’t get into it yourself, for whatever reason may befall you.
+Grand Mountain Adventure: Wonderlands is a simple but fulfilling game, good if you need some relaxing fun in the snow, if you can’t get into it yourself, for whatever reason may befall you.

 And that’s going to be the end of our Grand Mountain Adventure: Wonderlands review!
 If this piqued your interest, you can check out the official website here, as well as on Nintendo Switch and Steam.